On this page:

-The Graduate School of Architecture & Urban Design's degree programs include a range of curricula for students with a variety of educational backgrounds, professional degree needs, and career ambitions.
+The Graduate School of Architecture & Urban Design's degree programs include a range of curricula for students with a variety of educational backgrounds, professional degree needs and career ambitions.

 Most states require that an individual intending to become an architect hold an accredited professional degree.
-The National Architectural Accrediting Board (NAAB) accredits two types of degrees: (1) the Bachelor of Architecture (not offered by this College of Architecture), which requires a minimum of five years of study, and (2) the Master of Architecture, which requires a minimum of three years of study following an unrelated bachelor's degree, or two years of study following a related pre-professional bachelor's degree.
+The National Architectural Accrediting Board (NAAB) accredits two types of degrees: (1) the Bachelor of Architecture (not offered by this College of Architecture), which requires a minimum of five years of study; and (2) the Master of Architecture, which requires a minimum of three years of study following an unrelated bachelor's degree or two years of study following a related pre-professional bachelor's degree.
 These professional degrees are structured to educate those who aspire to registration/licensure as architects.

-Students with the Bachelor of Arts degree with a major in architecture, including studios at both the 300 and 400 levels, or the equivalent, are placed within the MArch 3 curriculum on the basis of their previous design studio experience and overall academic record.
+Students with the Bachelor of Arts degree with a major in architecture, including studios at both the 300 and 400 levels (or the equivalent), are placed within the MArch 3 curriculum on the basis of their previous design studio experience and overall academic record.

 We offer the following programs:

-Master of Architecture: MArch 3 (seven semesters)
+- Master of Architecture: MArch 3 (six semesters; 105 units)

-Master of Architecture: MArch 2 (four semesters)
+- Master of Architecture: MArch 2 (four semesters + one summer; 75 units)

-MS in Advanced Architectural Design (three semesters)
+- MS in Advanced Architectural Design (three semesters; 36 units)

-MS in Architectural Studies (30 credits)
+- MS in Architectural Studies (30 units)

 Fundamental to the graduate curriculum is the architectural design studio sequence.
 Each semester, students select from a range of vertical studio options organized around projects and topics offered by different design instructors.
-These studios emphasize the development of strong conceptual abilities, thoughtful integration of technical information, and convincing representations of architectural ideas in two- and three-dimensional form, and through a variety of media.
-The ultimate goal is for each student to develop clear design principles, strong technical resources, and an independent, critical position on the making of architecture in the world.
-The independent character of a student’s abilities is demonstrated and tested in the final semester through the Degree Project.
+These studios emphasize the development of strong conceptual abilities, thoughtful integration of technical information, and convincing representations of architectural ideas in two- and three-dimensional forms and through a variety of media.
+The ultimate goal is for each student to develop clear design principles, strong technical resources, and an independent critical position on the making of architecture in the world.
+The independent character of a student’s abilities is demonstrated and tested during the final semester through the Degree Project.

-Master of Social Work/Master of Architecture (MSW/MArch)
+- Master of Social Work/Master of Architecture (MSW/MArch)

-Master of Urban Design/Master of Architecture (MUD/MArch)
+- Master of Urban Design/Master of Architecture (MUD/MArch)